 - A number that isn’t tied to one location

 - Fully integrated IOS and Android with the VCHD app

 For more information follow this link to our page on hosted VoIP packages here:

 Can I use a regular phone with VoIP?

-Another plus point about VoIP is the ability to use your regular analogue phone via an analog telephone adaptor (ATA).
-The adaptor will differ depending on both your phone and VoIP connection, but in most cases an ATA will allow your phone to communicate with your VoIP service.
+Another plus point about VoIP is the ability to use your regular analogue phone via an analogue telephone adaptor (ATA).
+The adaptor will differ depending on both your phone and VoIP connection, but in most cases, an ATA will allow your phone to communicate with your VoIP service.
 The ATA will simply connect to your analogue phone (usually via an RJ-11 jack) and then to your router or internet connection via an Ethernet cable, using an RJ-45 jack.